JetBrains/Qodana/topics/qodana-cloud-release-notes.md

 - **Code coverage trends over time**.
 The code coverage view in Insights now shows a historical trend chart for the selected time period, so you can see how coverage has evolved across your projects — not just the current snapshot.
 - **Checks filter in Insights**.
-You can now filter Insights data by specific checks, giving you more precise control over the data you're analyzing.
+You can now filter Insights data by specific inspections, giving you more precise control over the data you're analyzing.

 #### Settings & tokens